armandosg/login-testing-framework/README.md

 ## Usage

 Now you are all set to run the test cases.
-To run it using and IDE just right-click on the testng.xml file and select run.
+To run it using an IDE, just right-click on the testng.xml file and select run.

 If you are using a text editor you have to run this command: `java org.testng.TestNG testng.xml`